Mrsaleem110/ai-driven-hackathon1-readme-file-created-by-saleem/README.md

 - Passes fact-checking review
 remember make it copy paste so i can easliy copy it
  # STEP 7.
- ## CHATGPT WILL CREATE PROMPT LIKE THIS COPY IT AND PASTE IT.
+ ## CHATGPT WILL CREATE PROMPT LIKE THIS COPY IT AND PASTE IT ON CLAUDE CODE.
  ```
  /sp.constitution